phatblat/UnitTestingWithQuick/presentation.md

 - _Behavior-Driven Development_
 - Don't test code
 - Verify behavior
-- Semi-formal format for behavior specification
+- Semi-formal format for behavior spec
 - Similar to user story
 - Object-oriented design

-^ Semi-formal format for behavioral specification which is borrowed from user story specifications from the field of object-oriented analysis and design.
+^
-^ Not full Gherkin syntax
+Quick is not full Gherkin syntax
-^ Scenario, Given, When, Then
+Scenario, Given, When, Then

 ---